adam-ayan/3d-graphics-renderer/README.md

 # 3D Graphics Renderer

-A C++ application that renders 3D polyhedra from vertex input data, supporting multiple file formats, dynamic transformations, and customizable camera perspectives for interactive visualization.
-The renderer implements core vector math operations (dot, cross, normalization) and a modular rendering pipeline built entirely from scratch, with OpenGL used only for final 2D display.
+A C++ application that draws 3D polyhedra from vertex input data, can read multiple file formats, and lets the user rotate, scale, and move the shapes while adjusting the camera view.
+The renderer performs vector math operations like dot and cross products, as well as normalization, and all steps of converting 3D data into a 2D image are written from scratch, with OpenGL used only to display the final image.

 Tech Stack:
 - Language: C++
 - Tools: OpenGL (display), Docker (development environment)
-- Concepts: Vector math, computational geometry, modular rendering pipeline
+- Concepts: Vector math, computational geometry, step-by-step rendering process

 Skills:
-- Bottom-up graphics programming
+- Writing graphics code from the ground up
 - Computational geometry and linear algebra
-- System and software architecture
+- Organizing code for clarity and maintenance
-- Reproducible builds and cross-platform testing
+- Setting up reproducible builds and cross-platform testing
-- Project organization for maintainable and scalable code

 Future Work:
-- Implement lighting and shading models
+- Add lighting and shading effects
-- Add texture mapping support
+- Support texture mapping
-- Optimize performance for larger models
+- Make the renderer faster for larger models
-- Expand renderer for real-time interactive scenes
+- Allow real-time interaction with scenes